Best Non-Toxic Bug Spray Guide

 This is the only balm out of the insect spray options.
 There are a lot of organic ingredients and no oils of concern.
 Also, I like the fact that it is a balm because it helps essential oils to stay on your skin longer.

-To sum up, the choice of a bug repellent depends largely on the place and purpose you are going to use it for.
-Thus, in my opinion, in disease-carrying bug areas, repellents with picaridin are an optimal choice.
+To sum up, in my opinion, in disease-carrying bug areas, repellents with picaridin are an optimal choice.
 In the absence of picaridin repellents, a lower concentration of DEET will do.
-On the other hand, if your area has no known risk of insect-borne disease, the safest choice is repellents made with essential oils.
+On the other hand, if your area has no known risk of insect-borne disease, the safest choice is a natural bug spray or repellent made with essential oils.
 However, knowing that essential oils may cause allergies, please consider your health condition to make the best choice for yourself.

-Lastly, check out my shop for non-toxic products for your home and family.
-Also, feel free to book a consultation for help to identify solutions that work for your health, budget, and appetite for change.
+Visit the I Read Labels For You blog for the latest publications on healthy living and browse our shop for non-toxic products for your home and family.
+Also, check out our e-books and book a service for help to identify solutions that work for your health, budget, and appetite for change.

 Download The Free Guide!